ichux/hmo-claims-exercise/TASKS.md

 6. Complete the `All claims` page to include actions and the ability the update, view and delete claims.
 7. Add detailed documentation on how the project works and the improvements made.
 8. Add unit tests to ensure the code is working as intended.

+HOW TO SETUP:

+1. Clone the repository to your local machine.
+2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Run `flask db migrate -m "init <or anything else>"` and `flask db upgrade`.
+4. Run the application using `flask run`.